 - Members of staff have access only to personal information relevant to their roles

-- A record of personal data processing is kept and maintained, this will include a data classification.
+- A record of personal data processing is kept and maintained

-- Paper files and other records or documents containing personal and or sensitive data are kept securely and destroyed securely
+- Paper files, digital files and other records or documents containing personal and or special category data are kept securely

 - All personal data is kept in accordance with the Council’s retention schedule